Indirect Hot Pressing Systems

 An industrial material press consists of multiple steel plates called platens.
 These platens are arranged in horizontal layers.
 Material is placed in between these layers and the layers are pressed together exerting high pressure on the materials between the plates.
-Often, the plates have holes in them through which a heat transfer fluid (hot oil, water, etc) can be circulated to provide heat in addition to the pressure.
+Often, the plates have holes in them through which a heat transfer fluid (hot oil, water, etc) can be circulated to provide Indirect heating in addition to the pressure.
 This added heat helps the materials to bond to one another under pressure.
 A temperature control system working in conjunction with a press can heat up the plates, maintain a constant temperature for a set period of time, then cool the process once the materials have ͞cured in their position.

 Platen presses are used to compress layers or to form materials.
 Some common uses are pressing and bonding layers of plywood, rubber molding, circuit boards, aircraft parts, furniture, plastic films and many others.